gocardless/angularjs-style-guide/README.md

 # Word Definitions

 ## Helper
-Small, simple, [pure](http://en.wikipedia.org/wiki/Pure_function) pieces of functionality that can be used in views or controllers.
+Small, simple, [pure](http://en.wikipedia.org/wiki/Pure_function) functions that can be used in views or controllers.

 ## Service
-Anything that externally fetches or stores data.
+Anything that externally fetches or stores data. **CHANGE**

 ## Component
 A component is a reusable piece of UI that contains all the HTML, CSS, and JavaScript required for it to work.
 This embraces the future of front-end web development using [Web Components](http://webcomponents.org/) and [ES6](https://github.com/nzakas/understandinges6), which [Angular 2.0](http://blog.angularjs.org/2014/03/angular-20.html) is being designed for.

 ## Routes
 A route is a collection of components and non-reusable pieces of UI routed to a URL.
-Using the term ‘routes’ instead of ‘pages’ encourages developers to architect web applications as collections of UI pieces, instead of pages as the Internet was originally designed.
+Using the term ‘routes’ instead of ‘pages’ encourages developers to architect web applications as compositions of UI pieces rather than pages.

-**to-do**

 # Naming files, folders and Angular modules